petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/cloud-administrator/cloud-setup-and-management/setting-up-the-github-repository.md

 1. In your command prompt (with Git installed), add your fork as an (upstream) [remote repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/configuring-a-remote-repository-for-a-fork).

-Now you have a forked repository that you own that you own with the Liferay Cloud project structure, locally and on GitHub.
+Now you have a forked repository that you own with the Liferay Cloud project structure, locally and on GitHub.

 ## Configure the Webhook

-Next, configure a webhook to allow Liferay Cloud to access your repository.
+Next, configure a webhook so Liferay Cloud can access your repository.

 1. On the GitHub website, go to your repository’s Settings page and click *Webhooks*.